inatic/freecad-solar-concentrator/README.md

 # SCRIPT

-The following explains how the script works and should allow for easier customization.
+The following explains how the script works and should allow for easy customization.
 It also includes some general information on scripting in FreeCAD.
-As any typical script it starts by importing necessary modules, after which it checks for a document that is open in the graphical user interface of your FreeCAD application and if necessary creates one.
+As any typical script it starts by importing the necessary modules, and then checks for an open FreeCAD document, which if absent is created.

 ```python
 import Part, Draft, math, copy